House of Rohan

 The House of Rohan (Roc'han) is a Breton family of viscounts, later dukes and princes in the French nobility, coming from the locality of Rohan in Brittany.
 Their line descends from the viscounts of Porhoët and is said to trace back to the legendary Conan Meriadoc.
-Through the Porhoët, the Rohan are related to the Dukes of Brittany, with whom the family intermingled again after its inception.
+Through the Porhoët family, the Rohans are related to the Dukes of Brittany, with whom the family intermingled again after its inception.
 During the Middle Ages, it was one of the most powerful families in the Duchy of Brittany.
-They developed ties with the French and English royal houses as well, and played an important role in French and European history.
+The Rohans developed ties with the French and English royal houses as well, and they played an important role in French and European history.

-The only surviving branch of the family is the branch of the Rohan-Rocheforts, Dukes of Montbazon, Dukes of Bouillon and Austrian Princes of Rohan, who migrated in the early 19th century to Austria.
+The only surviving line of the family is the branch of Rohan-Rochefort, Dukes of Montbazon, Dukes of Bouillon and Austrian Princes of Rohan, who migrated in the early 19th century to what is now Austria.

-Following his marriage (1645) with Marguerite de Rohan, only daughter of Henri II de Rohan, first Duke de Rohan (who died in 1638 with no male heir), Henri Chabot, a descendant of the eldest branch of the House of Chabot, from Poitou, was made Duke of Rohan in 1648 and allowed to use the name Rohan-Chabot instead of his own, thus giving birth to the House of Rohan-Chabot.
+Following his marriage in 1645 with Marguerite de Rohan, only daughter of Henri II de Rohan, first Duke of Rohan (who died in 1638 with no male heir), Henri Chabot, a descendant of the eldest branch of the House of Chabot from Poitou, was made Duke of Rohan in 1648 and allowed to use the name of Rohan-Chabot instead of his own, thus giving rise to the House of Rohan-Chabot.

 Origins

-The family of Rohan claimed to be descended from first kings of Brittany, and even from the legendary king Conan Meriadoc.
+The family of Rohan claimed descent from the first kings of Brittany, and even from the legendary ruler Conan Meriadoc.

 The Rohans were descended from the Viscounts of Porhoët.
 According to J.-P. Soubigou, the first known viscount, Guethenoc (fl.
 1028), was probably Viscount of Rennes as well and connected to the nobility of the Loire region, but he could have belonged to a Breton line holding estates around Josselin, where he built a castle.

-Guethenoc's son Josselin I († 1074), took part in the Norman Conquest of England.
-He was granted lands in Bedfordshire, Buckinghamshire and Gloucestershire, and the town of Caerwent.
-He was the father of Mainguy, Bishop of Vannes, and Odo I, Viscount of Porhoët, Rohan and Guéméné († after 1092), who married Anne of Léon and had several sons: Geoffrey, who inherited the viscounty of Porhoët, and Alain I the Black (1084-1147), Viscount of Rohan and Castelnoec (fl.
+Guethenoc's son Josselin I († 1074) took part in the Norman Conquest of England.
+He was granted lands in Bedfordshire, Buckinghamshire and Gloucestershire, as well as the town of Caerwent.
+He was the father of Mainguy, Bishop of Vannes, and Odo I, Viscount of Porhoët, Rohan and Guéméné († after 1092), who married Anne of Léon and had several sons – Geoffrey, who inherited the viscounty of Porhoët, and Alain I the Black (1084–1147), Viscount of Rohan and Castelnoec (fl.
 1127), who built the castle of Rohan and was the first member of the House of Rohan.